Table of Contents[Hide][Show]

 The Disney Vacation club operates on a points system.
 You purchase a certain number of Disney Vacation Club points – a one-time buy – and then use them at DVC resorts.
 If you purchase points directly from Disney (or if you purchased resale points prior to March 21, 2011) you can also use those points at Disney Resort Hotels in California, Florida, France, Hong Kong, Japan, the Disney Cruise Line, and other non-theme-park vacations.

-You can buy out someone else’s DVC membership – which also means that if it ends up not being a fit for you, you can sell it – but to get the very best of the perks, it’s best to buy directly from Disney.
+You can buy out someone else’s DVC membership – which also means that if it ends up not being a fit for you, you can sell it – but to get the very best of the perks, you need to buy directly from Disney.

-I would definitely recommend number crunching each time you’re planning a vacation.
+I recommend number crunching each time you’re planning a vacation.
 There are lots of variables and I always find it worth my time to do a little bit of legwork to ensure we get max benefits.
-I haven’t researched using DVC points for Adventures by Disney but I think it would probably be similar to cruises — probably not a smart use of DVC points.
-But if you are a DVC member planning an Adventures by Disney vacation, it is definitely worth doing some cost comparisons.
+There are many ways to use points including Disney Cruises and Adventures by Disney but they may not be the best use of your points.
+If you are a DVC member planning an Adventures by Disney vacation, it is definitely worth doing some cost comparisons.

 How Much Does the Disney Vacation Club Cost?